roukiaSalahi/reading-notes/class01.md

 ```

-## HTML5 LAYOUT
+## HTML5 LAYOUT :

-Traditional HTML layouts web page authors used `<div>` elements to group together related elements on the page and used class or id attributes to indicate the role of the `<div>` element in the structure of the page, however the new html layout elements allow you to divide up the parts of page with elements that name indicate the kind of content you will find in them  in order to help describe the structure of the page and make the code easier to follow.
+traditional HTML layouts web page authors used `<div>` elements to group together related elements on the page and used class or id attributes to indicate the role of the `<div>` element in the structure of the page, however the new html layout elements allow you to divide up the parts of page with elements that name indicate the kind of content you will find in them  in order to help describe the structure of the page and make the code easier to follow.

 html5 layout elements    |  purpose/content
 ---------------|------------------------------------------------------------------------------